HarrisonHemstreet/TIL-2023/til.md

 # 28 September 2021

+TIL:
-106 - 129, quote AHG, greater than that, quote LPR, if both are present quote LPR
+1. 106 - 129, quote AHG, greater than that, quote LPR, if both are present quote LPR